whatisnuclear/website/radioactivity.md

 Materials with shorter half-lives are the most dangerous, since they are 'shooting out bullets' rapidly and can cause faster cell damage.
 Fortunately, they naturally decay to stability faster.
-Materials with shorter half-live cause less rapid cell damage but are around longer.
+Materials with longer half-live cause less rapid cell damage but are around longer.

 Many materials created during the operation of a <a href="{% link reactors.md